+Health and Wellness Center

+Liberty Campus Harbor Campus

-Health and Wellness Center Liberty Campus Harper Hall, Room 114 410-462-8384
+Harper Hall, Room 114 Bard Building, Room 107

-Preventive Dentistry Clinic Liberty Campus Main Building, Room 205 410-462-7712

 The Health and Wellness Center provides numerous health services to students, faculty, and staff.
-Student services are free.
 No insurance is needed to receive any of the services provided by the Center.
-Services include minor first-aid, management of health problems (acute and chronic), physical exams, vaccines, STD screening, pregnancy testing, health counseling, referral, and diagnostic testing.
+Services include minor first-aid, management of health problems (acute and chronic), physical exams, vaccines, pregnancy testing, health counseling, referrals, and diagnostic testing.
 The Center also provides free condoms, literature, and health education programs.
-The Center is staffed full time by a registered nurse and a certified medical assistant, and part-time by a physician.
+The Center is staffed by a full time registered nurse, a part-time physician, and other licensed medical personnel.